Kidney removal, or nephrectomy, is surgery to remove all or part of a kidney. It may involve:

 - Be encouraged to do breathing exercises

-- Wear special stockings to prevent blood clots
+- Wear special stockings, compression boots, or both to prevent blood clots

 - Receive shots under your skin to prevent blood clots